Hackership/blog.hackership.org/_posts/2015-03-01-applications-open-berlin.md

 ###Deadline

 **The early-bird applications will be closed April 15th, at midnight (Berlin time)..
-You'll receive an e-mail with follow-up questions within 10 working days of replying and should have a final outcome within 4 weeks.**
+You'll receive an e-mail with follow-up questions within 10 working days of applying and should have a final outcome within 4 weeks.**

 If you would like to receive more information or have some burning questions that need answering, please reach out to us at: team@hackership.org.
 Or, just send us your question using this [form](https://docs.google.com/forms/d/1Y4jGzg8JcgvejEO87JkdwmtIRWWnfOEnBP1AelmujNk/viewform).
 Also check out the (programme information)[http://www.hackership.org/programme/] on our website.